OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Management/Setup-CMOffice365ClientReports/README_Setup-CMOffice365ClientReports.md

 1.	**Right click** on the **Device Setting** that has the Office365ClientConfigurations classes enabled and choose **Deploy**.
 2. Select the **collection** and click **OK**.

-          When the next hardware inventory runs on the client the information from the new class will collected.
+**Note** - When the next hardware inventory runs on the client the information from the new class will be collected.
 This may take some time.

 ##Import the custom reports